fantasyui-com/object-database/README.md

 You are encouraged to save and load snapshots, when the log file becomes too large:

+note: this requires logStrategy set to tail, otherwise use HTTP: { logFile:'object-tree-database.json', logStrategy:'tail' };

 ```sh

   echo '{"type":"snapshot", "file":"object-tree-snapshot-346.json"}' >> object-tree-database.json;